 Meg: What is the key to Banglanatak's success?

-Amitava: A cross-cutting area includes continuous facilitation of an integrated approach.
-This is achieved through multi-stakeholder involvement, ownership building of local administration and community institutions, public-private-people partnerships, and policy advocacy with government, and global institutions.
+Amitava: Our approach is integrated and cross-cultural.
+This is achieved through multi-stakeholder involvement, ownership building of local administration and community institutions, public-private-people partnerships, and policy advocacy with government and global institutions.

 More on Indian culture: